 The moment was as such, that the time had slowed down, and I could literally see everything in slow-motion – the flight of feathers of the egrets (bogoli), the jump of a couple of black-white birds landing on the field boundaries (Poka dhanor maje maje horu horu ali o horu horu ali….🎹🎼) and more.
 The clouds cleared and the sun brightened.
-Meanwhile, the cows advanced far away towards home.
-With twenty minutes of pure happiness, I joined them too.
+Meanwhile, the cows advanced far away toward home.
+After twenty minutes of pure happiness, I joined them too.

 Though Lakhipathar is a remote village, the essence of peaceful village life can be found here.
 However, the area is in need of development.
-May it be transport, road-connection, schools, market area – there are only a few.
+May it be transport, road connection, schools, market area – there are only a few.
 The nearest town is Digboi which is about 15 km from the village.